mekomsolutions/openmrs-module-initializer/README.md

 * Bulk creation and edition of patient identifier types provided through CSV files in **configuration/patientidentifiertypes**.
 * Bulk creation and edition of metadata terms mappings provided through CSV files in **configuration/metadatasets**.
 * Bulk creation and edition of metadata terms mappings provided through CSV files in **configuration/metadatasetmembers**.
+* Bulk creation and edition of bahmni forms provided JSON files in **configuration/bahmniforms**

 #### Version 1.1.0
 * Bulk creation and edition of drugs provided through CSV files in **configuration/locations**.